anolilab/cerebro/docs/getting-started.md

 }
 ```

-When you execute the addCommand, this time it'll use the extension's output.
+When you execute the command, this time it'll use the extension's output.

 ```
 $ mycli hello